mendix/docs/content/developerportal/deploy/mendix-sso.md

 ### 3.1 Deactivating Mendix Single Sign-On{#deactivating}

 You can deactivate Mendix SSO in two simple steps.
-This will remove the ability for end-users to sign in with their Mendix account, but will leave the local user administration functions of MendixSSO intact.
+This will remove the ability for end-users to sign in with their Mendix account, but will leave the local user administration functions of the MendixSSO module intact.

 The two steps are:

-1. Rename the original login file (by default **login.html.old**) in the **theme** folder of your project to **login.html** – this removes the single sign-on button from your sign in screen
+1. Rename the original login file (by default **login-without-sso.html**) in the **theme** folder of your project to **login.html** – this removes the single sign-on button from your sign in screen
     1. Open your project directory in File Explorer by selecting the menu item **Project** > **Show Project Directory in Explorer**<br />

     ![Show project directory](attachments/mendix-sso/show-project-directory.png)